jpegleg/dark-star-controller/README.md

 ## Resource utilization

 This program isn't exactly light weight as it samples the system every 1999ms, constantly recalculating and rechecking values.
 Continued reduction in resource consumption may be made.
-Interestingly the disk calculation is less efficient here than it would be to simply Command call df, so that is a target for optimziation.
+Interestingly the disk calculation is less efficient here than it would be to simply Command call df, so that is a target for optimization.